L-udo/Obs-VCam-Changer/README.md

 (Oculus virtual Audio Device, Virtual Desktop Audio)
 - Adding numbering to cameras

+(by forking this repo you agree to the fork remaining open source!)

 #### Please tell me if the application doesnt work!!!!!!!:
 - open a new issue on this github.